-- His latest work has proved that Big Bang led to the creation of the universe and his latest publication ‘The Grand Design’ challenges Sir Isaac Newton’s belief, that the universe was designed by God.
+- His latest work has proved that Big Bang led to the creation of the universe and his most recent publication ‘The Grand Design’ challenges Sir Isaac Newton’s belief, that God designed the universe.

 - In 2011, he participated in the trial of iBrain– a device that can read the wearers’ thoughts.
-According to New York Times, this device can be a revolutionary aid to Hawking and others suffering from ALS.
+According to New York Times, this device can be a revolutionary aid to Hawking and others who has ALS.

 If I had to choose a superhero to be, I would pick superman.
 He’s everything that I’m not.

 - About acting in a movie: He said, “My ideal role would be a baddie in a James Bond film, I think the wheelchair and the computer voice would fit the part”.